baetyl/baetyl-docs-en/docs/guides/Message-handling-with-function-module.md

 ## Workflow

 - Step 1：Execute `sudo systemctl start baetyl` to start the Baetyl in Docker container mode.
 Then execute the command `sudo systemctl status baetyl` to check whether baetyl is running.
-- Step 2：MQTTBOX connect to `localhub` Service by TCP connection method, more detailed contents please refer to [Device connect to Baetyl with Hub module](./Device-connect-to-hub-module.md)
+- Step 2：MQTTBox connect to `localhub` Service by TCP connection method, more detailed contents please refer to [Device connect to Baetyl with Hub module](./Device-connect-to-hub-module.md)
   - If connect successfully, then subscribe the MQTT topic due to the configuration of `localhub` Service, and observe the log of Baetyl.
     - If the Baetyl's log shows that the Python Runtime Service has been started, it indicates that the published message was handled by the specified function.
     - If the Baetyl's log shows that the Python Runtime Service has not been started, then retry it until the Python Runtime Service has been started.
   - If connect unsuccessfully, then retry `Step 2` operation until it connect successfully
-- Step 3：Check the publishing and receiving messages via MQTTBOX.
+- Step 3：Check the publishing and receiving messages via MQTTBox.

 ![Workflow of using Local Function Manager Service to handle MQTT messages](../images/guides/process/python-flow.png)